Here’s What You Need to Do When Water Heater Expansion Tank Leaking

 Step 4: Verify for Leaks

-Test for leaks in the expansion tank after installing the replacement tank (the entire process should take around 30 minutes).
-Restart the water slowly while you wait.
+After installing the replacement tank, test for leaks in the expansion tank (the entire process should take around 30 minutes).
+While you wait, restart the water slowly.
 The tank should start to fill soon.

 Check the connections and the new tank; everything should be in order.
-Make careful to resecure the support strap on your tank if it has one.
+If your tank has a support strap, make sure to resecure it.
 Before performing the replacement, turn back on any gas, electricity, pumps, breakers, and valves you have previously turned off.

 Bottom Line